-Matt and his wife Tammy have also been active volunteers in church leadership and non-profits that focus on helping children and single mothers including Mercy Ministries and World Vision for many years.
-Matt and Tammy have three children and reside in Franklin TN.
-They attend Grace Chapel in Leipers Fork.
+Matt and his wife, Tammy, have also been active volunteers in church leadership and non-profits that focus on helping children and single mothers including Mercy Ministries and World Vision for many years.
+Matt and Tammy have three children and reside in Franklin, TN.

 Sue Osborn Member

 EMIT Technologies, Inc.

 Sue Osborn and her husband Casey founded EMIT Technologies in 2000 to provide the natural gas industry with environmental solutions for air quality regulatory issues.
 Headquartered in Sheridan, Wyoming, EMIT Technologies is a recognized industry leader with locations in five states serving clients throughout the United States and internationally.